top of page

 The Real Pattern

 Most champions don’t fall off a cliff.
 They stay good, even very good.
 Sometimes great.
 They just lose the edge that made them unbeatable.
 That’s the gap OKC has to close.
-Will be interesting to see if they can make it happen.
+It will be interesting to see if they can make it happen.

 bottom of page